Incredibly Tasty French Sardine Pate

 Finely chop the capers and add to the pate mixture.
 Season well with salt and pepper, and more lemon juice if preferred.

-Combine the ingredients (as prepped above) in a food processor and pulse to a fine, loose mixture.
+if you prefer a smoother consistency, combine the ingredients (as prepped above) in a food processor and pulse to a fine, loose mixture.
 Check seasoning.

 Garnish with some chopped chives or spring onions (optional)